hornos/gridhowto/README.md

     tty8 - mingetty (and X)

 ## Monitoring
-Monitoring can be played by:
+Monitoring (Ganglia and PCP) can be played by:

     bin/playbook @@root monitor